GEO-BON/bon-in-a-box-pipelines/README.md

 7. In browser:
     - http://localhost/ shows the UI
 8. `docker compose down` (to stop the server when done)
+9. On Windows, to completely stop the processes, you might have to run `wsl --shutdown`

 Servers do not need to be restarted when modifying scripts in the /scripts folder:
 - When modifying an existing script, simply re-run the script from the UI and the new version will be executed.